yomi413/sinatra_project_final/README.md

 ## Cars Collection

 Welcome to my final Sinatra Project!
-This application allows users to take the following actions:
+This application allows users to create and store a collection of cars.
+Users are allowed to take the following actions:

   1. Signup for a new account, log in and log out;
   2. Add/create individual car entries to be saved to a database;